terrehbyte/terrehbyte.com/_posts/2014-01-27-global-game-jam-2014-i-am-h.md

 author: terrehbyte
 comments: true
 categories: [downloads, gamejam, global game jam, postmortum, team]
+excerpt: "My first participation in Global Game Jam marks my second time working as in a team with the Unity engine.
+This time proved especially interesting since I got a chance to work with people roughly around my age that had experience and skills to work with.
+Until then, the majority of any group work had either been on school assignments for general studies or in teams with less than motivated or enthusiastic people."
 ---
 ![First level of 'I Am H', my group's GGJ2014 entry]({{ site.baseurl }}/images/posts/I_Am_H.png)